Ethan-Passino/PersonalFinanceApp/README.md

 ### A sleek and intuitive WPF-based personal finance application for tracking income, expenses, and more!
 Built with SQLite for data storage, this app makes it easy to stay on top of your financial goals.

+# Dev Note

+Currently taking a bit of a break updating this while working on NodeChat.
+Don't worry, I'll come back as I use this application everyday and would like to make some changes!

 ---

 ## 📖 Features